H-garr/readmeCreator/README.md

 ## Usage

-    Here is a video of the usage https://drive.google.com/file/d/1w3oSj-dQWI0kF9CSQon-N72VksM3VhKY/view
+    Here is a video of the usage
+    <a href="https://drive.google.com/file/d/1w3oSj-dQWI0kF9CSQon-N72VksM3VhKY/view">Video Here</a>

 ## Technologies